 Matthew J. Fedor defends clients in consumer class actions and complex commercial disputes.
 Matt also conducts internal investigations, and counsels clients on sales and marketing practices, and compliance with consumer protection statutes and regulations.
-He is a partner in the firm’s Litigation Group and a member of the Class Actions Team.
+He is a partner in the firm’s Litigation Group and vice chair of the Class Actions Team.

 Matt defends companies in class actions and consumer disputes involving sales and marketing practices, product defects, and federal and state consumer protection statutes and regulations, such as the Telephone Consumer Protection Act (TCPA), New Jersey Consumer Fraud Act (CFA), New Jersey Truth-in-Consumer Contract Warranty and Notice Act (TCCWNA), California Anti-Spam Act (CASA), the New Jersey Gift Card Act and the Americans with Disabilities Act (ADA).